kamu-data/kamu-docs/content/contrib/_index.md

 aliases:
 ---

-Thanks for considering to contribute!
+Thanks for considering contributing!
 This project is a massive undertaking and developed just by a few people, so every little bit helps.

 We welcome contributors of any skill level and background.
-You [don't have to be a software engineer](https://dev.to/navendu/how-to-make-non-code-contributions-to-open-source-projects-35nj) to make large impact in an open-source project!
+You [don't have to be a software engineer](https://dev.to/navendu/how-to-make-non-code-contributions-to-open-source-projects-35nj) to make a large impact in an open-source project!

-Besides code you can cotribute in many different ways:
+Besides code you can contribute in many different ways:

 - Improving the [documentation](https://github.com/kamu-data/kamu-docs)
 - Graphic design